U.S. conservative group to launch attack ads against Biden during Democratic debate

 Iowa holds the nation’s first nominating contest.

-Club for Growth, whose stated top policy goals include reducing income tax rates, a full repeal of Obamacare and reducing the size of the federal government, will never back a Democrat for president, but it is wading into the Democratic primary likely because Biden poses the greatest risk to Republican President Donald Trump’s reelection bid.
+Club for Growth, whose stated top policy goals include reducing income tax rates, a full repeal of Obamacare and reducing the size of the federal government, will never back a Democrat for president.
+However, it is wading into the Democratic primary likely because Biden poses the greatest risk to Republican President Donald Trump’s reelection bid.
 Early national polling and surveys in important swing states have repeatedly shown Biden besting Trump in a hypothetical match up.

 Club for Growth’s poll found voters are less inclined to vote for Biden if they were told he previously had taken positions that include opposing slavery reparations and busing of school children as part of desegregation systems.